rubenerd/rubenerd.com/content/post/2016/more-closed-and-sold-clouds.markdown

 ---
 title: "More sold and closed OpenStack clouds"
 date: "2016-12-20T14:49:00+10:00"
-summary: "Cisco, HPE, Rackspace have all divested themselves from OpenStack"
+abstract: "Cisco, HPE, Rackspace have all divested themselves from OpenStack"
 category: Internet
 tag:
 - cisco